TheDomcio/WonderfulPolishLanguage/README.md

 (There is also a [pumpkin holiday](https://pl.wikipedia.org/wiki/Halloween) that is celebrated in the USA and some people want to celebrate in Poland, but it is really rated very 50/50 in Poland, some people think it's nothing bad - just fun, other Poles think that this holiday does not fit into our Polish - Slavic culture and has been forcibly brought from abroad for commercial purposes, I personally don't mind this holiday, but I also think that the latter opinion is really reasonable and it's just "some kind of event" and those who play it shouldn't require the Poles to take part in it too.
 The day after 31 is quite a sad day, that is [All Saints' Day](https://pl.wikipedia.org/wiki/Uroczysto%C5%9B%C4%87_Wszystkich_%C5%9Awi%C4%99tych) for us such a Halloween once was an event called ["Dziady"](https://pl.wikipedia.org/wiki/Dziady_(zwyczaj)) ([Here you can read more about it](https://culture.pl/en/article/the-polish-halloween-all-you-need-to-know-about-dziady)).

+## Math (Matematyka)

+([Here](#mathematical-and-information-technology-matematyczne-i-informatyczne) on my list are the math YouTube channels)

+- [Matemaks](https://www.matemaks.pl/) - One of the best Polish sites for learning math in a simple way.
+It contains everything you need to pass school exams in the mathematics part (like [matura](https://en.wikipedia.org/wiki/Matura) for example) in Poland.
+- [Polish Khan Academy](https://pl.khanacademy.org/) - An excellent service for learning math.
+Includes lots of fully free courses to choose from.
+It is mainly math at the elementary school level.
+There are also courses available in other sciences, such as physics, chemistry and biology, also you will find humanities and computer science and much, much more.
+- [Batmat](http://batmat.pl/) - A fully free service for learning math in an interactive way.
+Assignments are at the secondary school level.
+- [Matmag](https://matmag.pl/) - A service similar to the above, but in this case unfortunately the service is not fully free, but there is a free trial version without the need to register, so you can try all the lessons to some extent for free.
+The assignments are at the elementary school level (grade 1 - 8).
+- [Matematyczne ZOO - Matzoo](https://www.matzoo.pl/) - Service very similar to the above.
+It was created mainly for elementary school students.
+It is completely free, the only paid option is to disable advertising on the site.
+- [Matematyka szkolna](https://matematykaszkolna.pl/) - A website designed to teach high school math.
+You will find here almost 4000 assignments with complete solutions.
+- [Free math textbooks - Epodreczniki.pl](https://epodreczniki.pl/ksztalcenie-ogolne/szkola-podstawowa/matematyka) - The main link takes you to free math textbooks at the elementary school level.
+Secondary school textbooks can be found [here](https://epodreczniki.pl/ksztalcenie-ogolne/szkola-ponadpodstawowa/matematyka).

 ## Polish law (Polskie prawo)

-Law is a very important thing in society, the following links will be useful for people who want to learn about Polish law and Polish legal terms - names and style of writing.
+Law is a very important thing in society, the following links will be useful for people who want to learn about Polish law and Polish legal terms - names and their style of writing.

 - [Sources of Polish law](https://www.gov.pl/web/cyfryzacja/prawo) ([Check also here](https://pl.wikipedia.org/wiki/System_prawny_w_Polsce)) and [English version (Very short, better to see the original)](https://en.wikipedia.org/wiki/Law_of_Poland).
 - [Konstytucja Rzeczypospolitej Polskiej](https://www.sejm.gov.pl/prawo/konst/polski/kon1.htm) - The Constitution of the Republic of Poland ([English version](https://www.sejm.gov.pl/prawo/konst/angielski/kon1.htm)).